Topological Discrimination of Steep to Supersteep Gap as Evidence of Tunneling in Adiabatic Quantum Processes: Introduction

 \subsection{Conventional approach: energy level plots (Sec.~\ref{s:energy_levels})}

-The genesis of this paper is the observation that the $\lambda_{1}(s)$, $\lambda_{2}(s)$ eigen-energy level curves could take two salient yet stable shapes: (i) the ``supersteep" gap where $\lambda_2$ has a steep descent and $\lambda_1$ a steep ascent, with the two curves curves nearly coming together in the ``anti-crossing" phenomenon~\cite{JonckheereAhmadGutkin} and (ii) the ``steep gap" where $\lambda_2(s)-\lambda_1(s)$ goes to a minimum steeply because of the steep descent of $\lambda_2$.
+The genesis of this paper is the observation that the $\lambda_{1}(s)$, $\lambda_{2}(s)$ eigen-energy level curves could take two salient yet stable shapes: (i) the ``supersteep" gap where $\lambda_2$ has a steep descent and $\lambda_1$ a steep ascent, with the two curves curves nearly coming together in the ``anti-crossing" phenomenon~\cite{JonckheereAhmadGutkin} and (ii) the ``steep gap" where $\lambda_2(s)-\lambda_1(s)$ goes to a minimum steeply because of the steep descent of $\lambda_2$ while $\lambda_1$ increases moderately.
 This is illustrated in Fig.~\ref{f:gaps} and justified on a benchmark problem in Sec.~\ref{s:constant_to_steep}.
 Such configurations are {\it stable} in the sense that they are topologically unaffected by a reasonably small change of parameters in $H_0$ and $H_1$.
 The case where the $\lambda_1, \lambda_2$ curves actually intersect is an {\it unstable} phenomenon investigated in Sec.~\ref{s:genericity}.
 From the differential viewpoint, the anti-crossing or supersteep case means that both curves have pairs of neighboring inflection points occurring nearly simultaneously along the adiabatic path.
-Less striking is the ``steep" case where $\lambda_2(s)$ has pairs of neighboring inflection points, but not $\lambda_1(s)$.
+Less striking is the ``steep" case where $\lambda_2(s)$ has a pair of neighboring inflection points, but not $\lambda_1(s)$.
+Finally, there is also a ``mild" gap where neither $\lambda_1(s)$ nor $\lambda_2(s)$ have inflections points in a neighborhood of $\arg \min_{s \in [0,1]}(\lambda_2(s)-\lambda_1(s))$, as shown in Fig.~\ref{f:vonNeumanngap}.